SurendraK11/CachingObject/README.md

-# Caching Image in NSCache
+# Caching Object in NSCache

 Used NSDiscardableContent for not to evict cached image from NSCache when app goes into background